GILT-Forum/Globalization-Defect-Classification/README.md

-# Globalization-Defects
+# Globalization-Defect-Classification

-This project documents the standard set of categories to classify [Globalization defects](globalization-defects.md).
+This project documents the standard set of categories to classify [globalization defects](globalization-defects.md).

 ## Introduction

 The GILT Leaders Forum is a self-organized group of seasoned globalization professionals representing various companies from the "buyer" side.
-The group chartered a Globalization Defects Management Task Force to research and produce standard set of categories to classify globalization defects.
+The group chartered a Globalization Defect Classification Task Force to research and produce standard set of categories to classify globalization defects.
 By globalization, we refer to internationalization, localization and linguistic issues.

-The purpose of this work has been to gather knowledge from G11n Quality experts and transfer it to those responsible for managing quality/defects in their own organizations, or on behalf of others.
+The purpose of this work has been to gather knowledge from G11n experts and transfer it to those responsible for managing quality/defects in their own organizations, or on behalf of others.

 ## Document source

 The document source is available on:

 * [GitHub](globalization-defects.md) - Markdown version
-* [Google Docs](https://drive.google.com/file/d/1PkUEM9MoT8_3m8n8w5GVKAE3xIrrL5nc/view) - initial Google Docs version
+* [Google Docs](https://drive.google.com/file/d/1PkUEM9MoT8_3m8n8w5GVKAE3xIrrL5nc/view) - Initial Google Docs version

 ## Releases